Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/kafka_01_capabilities/guide.fr-fr.md

 - Kafka 3.8

-Please refer to the [DBMS lifecycle policy guide](/pages/public_cloud/public_cloud_databases/information_02_lifecycle_policy) for recommendations on version upgrades and end of life announcements of major versions.
+Please refer to the [Analytics lifecycle policy guide](/pages/public_cloud/data_analytics/analytics/information_02_lifecycle_policy) for recommendations on version upgrades and end of life announcements of major versions.
 Additionally, you can follow Kafka Release Cycle on their official page: <https://kafka.apache.org/downloads>

 ### Kafka clients